-According to state law, you must carry uninsured motorist coverage, with $25,000 per person limits, or $50,000 per occurrence.
+According to state law, you must carry uninsured motorist coverage, a $25,000 per person limit, or $50,000 per occurrence.
 However, your uninsured motorist coverage cannot exceed your liability coverage.
 So, if you have $150,000 in liability coverage, your uninsured motorist coverage cannot exceed $150,000.
-You are also required to carry liability coverage of at least $25,000 per person and $50,000 per occurrence, and property damage coverage of at least $10,000.
+The law requires you to carry liability coverage of at least $25,000 per person and $50,000 per occurrence.
+You must also carry property damage coverage of at least $10,000.

-For example, your uninsured motorist coverage may also cover what is called a “phantom vehicle.”
-This occurs when a vehicle that causes your accident makes no physical contact with your vehicle, and the identity of its operator or owner cannot be determined.
-For example, if a car negligently moves into your lane of traffic, never makes contact with your car, but still causes a subsequent collision and then drives away, that may be considered a “phantom vehicle.”
-In that situation, certain witnesses are required and you must report the accident to the police within 72 hours.
-You must also file a specific statement, under oath, with your insurance provider within 30 days of the accident.
-If this is not done, Wisconsin statutes may prevent you from pursuing a claim.
-This is just one example of the possible limitations on pursuing a claim involving an uninsured motorist.
+If a “phantom vehicle” causes your accident but makes no physical contact with your car, and the identity of its operator or owner cannot be determined, your uninsured motorist coverage may cover it.
+If a car negligently moves into your lane of traffic, causes a subsequent collision, and drives away without contacting your car, it may be considered a “phantom vehicle.”
+In this case, you must report the accident to the police within 72 hours and have witnesses to support your claim.
+You must also file a statement, under oath, with your insurance provider within 30 days of the accident.
+Otherwise, Wisconsin statutes may prevent you from pursuing a claim.
+This is just one example of the possible limitations of pursuing a claim involving an uninsured motorist.

-If you are involved in a crash with someone you believe does not have car insurance, or you cannot identify the owner or driver (such as a hit and run or phantom vehicle), seek counsel or contact your insurance company right away.
-If you do not file a claim on time, your claim may be barred.
+If you believe that the other driver involved in a crash does not have car insurance, or you cannot identify the owner or driver (for example, in a hit-and-run or phantom vehicle), it’s important to seek counsel or contact your insurance company immediately.
+You must file the case in time.

 Accidents with underinsured drivers can be especially stressful as well.
 In these cases, the individual who caused the accident may not have enough insurance coverage to pay for all your damages.
-After you have exhausted his coverage through his insurance policy, you may be able to make a claim under your own underinsured motorist coverage for your damages, including medical bills, wage loss, pain and suffering, that have not been sufficiently covered.
+After exhausting the at-fault driver’s insurance coverage, you can make a claim for damages such as medical bills, wage loss, and pain and suffering under your underinsured motorist coverage.

 The underinsured motorist coverage available depends on your policy limits and insurance coverage.
-Typically, though not always, you are entitled to recover the limits on your underinsured motorist policy to the extent it exceeds the at-fault driver’s coverage.
-While underinsured motorist coverage is not required in Wisconsin, it is usually available as an option from your insurance carrier.
+You are usually entitled to recover the limits on your underinsured motorist policy if it exceeds the coverage of the at-fault driver.
+Your insurance carrier offers underinsured motorist coverage as an option, even though it’s not mandatory in Wisconsin.
 If you do purchase underinsured motorist coverage, it must include coverage limits of at least $50,000.00/person and $100,000.00/accident.

-If you’ve been involved in a car accident with an uninsured or underinsured driver, one of our experienced car accident lawyers can help.
+If you have been involved in a car accident with an uninsured or underinsured driver, one of our experienced car accident lawyers can help.